rebassjs/rebass/packages/rebass/README.md

 ## Principles

-Rebass is built with the following principles in mind.
+Rebass is intended to be:

 - **Minimal**
 - **Useful**